Fusion-Lightguns/Fusion-Phaser/DIY/README.md

-# This directory contains stuff if you need if you wanna build a Phaser from stratch.
+# This directory contains stuff if you need if you wanna DIY a Phaser